14 Days Everest Base Camp Trek

 • Enjoy panoramic views of Mount Everest, Lhotse, Ama Dablam, and Thamserku from the comfort of private lodges.

-• Visit the Tengboche Monastery and observe ornate wall hangings and a 20-foot sculpture of the Buddha.
+• Visit the Tengboche Monastery to see ornate wall hangings and a 20-foot Buddha statue.

 • Enjoy private hot showers and attached bathrooms even in remote villages like Dingboche and Lobuche